Merri/react-lazy/README.md

 ### `onLoad`

-You can also get notified on just before lazy load switch render happens:
+- On `Lazy` triggers after removing `noscript` element.
+- On `LazyGroup` triggers after **all** wrapped child components `onLoad` or `onError` events have triggered.

 ```jsx
 <Lazy onLoad={yourCustomFunction}>...</Lazy>
 ```

+### `onViewport`

+Triggers before removing `noscript` elements.

+### `visible`

+Allows you to manually tell if the element is actually visible to the user or not.

 ### `checkElementsInViewport`

-Finally, you can also manually trigger checking for elements in viewport, which can be useful if you toggle element resize (which won't cause resize or scroll events).
+You can manually trigger checking for elements in viewport, which can be useful if you toggle element resize (which won't cause resize or scroll events).
 Or you can use setInterval if you want to be very lazy.

 ```js
 import { checkElementsInViewport } from 'react-lazy'